loxosceles/ai-portfolio/docs/guides/deployment.md

 pnpm deploy:prod
 ```

-> **Note**: The deploy command runs the `scripts/deploy.sh` script which handles the entire deployment pipeline automatically.
-The detailed steps below are provided for understanding what happens behind the scenes.
+> **Note**: The deploy command runs the `scripts/deploy.sh` script which handles
+> the entire local deployment pipeline automatically.
+The detailed steps below are
+> provided for understanding what happens behind the scenes.

 ## Deployment Workflows